Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/construct/reduced-threat-clay-golem-tftyp.md

 "languages": "understands the languages of its creator but can't speak" "cr": "9"
 "traits":
+- "desc": "A reduced-threat monster takes a −2 penalty on attack rolls (included in\
+    \ the stat block), ability checks (included in the stat block for skill proficiencies),\
+    \ saving throws (included in the stat block for saving throw proficiencies), and\
+    \ saving throw DCs (included in the stat block)."
+  "name": "Reduced Threat"
 - "desc": "Whenever the golem is subjected to acid damage, it takes no damage and\
     \ instead regains a number of hit points equal to the acid damage dealt."
   "name": "Acid Absorption"